AXErunners/docs/introduction/information.rst

   should be displayed in a given social wallet, for example.

 Spork
-  The Axe development team created a mechanism known as a ":ref:`spork
-  <sporks>`" by which updated code is released to the network, but not
-  immediately made active (or “enforced”).
-Communication is sent out to users informing them of the change and the need for them to update their clients.
-Those who update their clients run the new code, but in the event of errors occurring with that new code, the client’s blocks are not rejected by the network and unintended forks are avoided.
-Data about the error can then be collected and forwarded to the development team.
-Once the development team is satisfied with the new code’s stability in the mainnet environment – and once acceptable network consensus is attained – enforcement of the updated code can be activated remotely.
-Should problems arise, the code can be deactivated in the same manner, without the need for a network-wide rollback or client update.
+  A Spork is a mechanism by which updated code is released to the network, but not immediately made active ("enforced").
+This allows for far smoother transitions than in the traditional hard fork paradigm, as well as the collection of test data in the live network environment.
+This process of multi-phased forking was originally to be called "soft forking" but the community affectionately dubbed it "the spork" and the name stuck.

 Tainted Coins
   Taint is a measure of correlation between two (wallet) addresses.
 It